johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.3 Power-On Stalls and Spin Awareness.md

 	5. Q: What is the difference between 'slip' and 'skid'?
 Which is more dangerous?
 9. Spin Recovery Procedure
 	1. Follow the [[POH]]!
-	2. [[PARE]] - Power Off - Ailerons neutral - Rudder opposite rotation - Elevator stick/yoke forward briskly.
+	2. [[PARE]]/[[PARENT]] - Power Off - Ailerons neutral - Rudder opposite rotation - Elevator stick/yoke forward briskly.
 Then, neutralize rudder and recover from dive.
+	3. What if we enter a spin today?
 10. Practicing Spins and Recoveries (optional)
 	1. Before departure
 		1. Confirm aircraft W&B in utility/acrobatic category approved for spins